fwupd/fwupd/plugins/uefi-capsule/README.md

 Described in  [UEFI specification](https://www.uefi.org/sites/default/files/resources/UEFI%20Spec%202_6.pdf) § 8.5.5 - Delivery of Capsules via file on Mass Storage device.

-If the firmware supports this, it will be the preferred method of updating.
+If the firmware supports this, it will be the preferred method of updating on aarch64 platforms.
 You can explicitly disable it by by modifying *DisableCapsuleUpdateOnDisk* in `/etc/fwupd/uefi_capsule.conf`.

+Several models with Insyde firmware have been released where `OsIndications` advertises support for CoD, but it simply *does not work*.
+For this reasons the CoD support is only available by opt-in for x86_64 devices, and can be specified using the `uefi-allow-cod` plugin flag for the appropriate HwID.

 The spec expects runtime *SetVariable* to be available in order to enable this feature, we need to set `EFI_OS_INDICATIONS_FILE_CAPSULE_DELIVERY_SUPPORTED`